Charles Fourier: Women's rights

 Fourier supported women's rights.
 He believed that all important jobs should be open to women on the basis of skill and aptitude rather than closed on account of gender.
 He spoke of women as individuals, not as half the human couple.
 Fourier saw that "traditional" marriage could potentially hurt woman's rights as human beings and thus never married.
 Writing before the advent of the term "homosexuality", he held that both men and women have a wide range of sexual needs and preferences, which may change throughout their lives, including same-sex attraction and androgénité.
 He argued that all sexual expressions should be enjoyed as long as people are not abused, and that "affirming one's difference" can actually enhance social integration.

 Fourier's concern was to liberate every human being, in two senses: through education and by liberating human passion.

 Children and education

-Fourier felt that "civilized" parents and teachers saw children as little idlers.
+Fourier felt that "civilised" parents and teachers saw children as little idlers.
 But he himself believed that children as early as age two and three were very industrious.
 He listed children's dominant tastes as including: